Hyper-active in London: Bulgaria’s Tourism Minister Nikolina Angelkova

 Minister Nikolina Angelkova is not done on that front either.
 She and her helpers have already organised expedition tours for Turkish tour operators, internet ads in Turkish media, and visits of Turkish journalists, who travelled Bulgaria extensively.
 More is to come.

 The Bulgarian minister’s schedule on Tuesday was rather full.
-While, back in her home country, ski resorts like Bansko were gearing up for the first snow or the season, she met Gloria Manso, President of the World Travel and Tourism Committee, at the Bulgarian WTM stand.
+While, back in her home country, ski resorts like Bansko were gearing up for the first snow of the season, she met Gloria Manso, President of the World Travel and Tourism Committee, at the Bulgarian WTM stand.

 Nikolina Angelkova used this opportunity to show off the tourism numbers Bulgaria recently came up with.
 During the first nine months of this year, the country was visited by some 7.5 million foreign vistors, which amounts to a juicy increase of 7.7 percent.
 Foreign travel revenues from January to August added up to more than 5.2 billion leva.